gcrtnst/sw-luadocs-helper/docs/en/usage-capture.md

 ```

 ## Description
 The `capture` subcommand takes a screenshot of the Stormworks Lua API documentation.
-It automatically scrolls through the document to capture the entire image, rather than just the displayed area.
+It captures the entire document, not just the displayed area, by automatically scrolling through the document.

 Below is an example of a screenshot taken.